RudolfHattenkofer/brain/Knowledge/Espresso.md

 Type of [[Coffee]] drink.
 Want more? [[Foaming milk]]

 Measured variables are time and volume of the Espresso produced.
 All other factors are input variables that can be varied!
-The fewer variables, the more consistent results can be achieved.
+The more variables can be made constant, the more consistent results can be achieved.
+Examples of this are weighing how much coffee is used, having stable brew temperatures, or timing how long coffee extracts for.

 ### Dose